rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 **Step 6️⃣ - Release a new version**

-Now, it is very simple, just follow your development workflow, using your pull-request, the labels of your own repository, and then tag a new version when you are ready to do it.
-Push it into your repo, ...
+Now, it is very simple, just follow your development workflow, using your pull-request life cycle, add the labels of your own repository, and then tag a new version when you are ready to do it.

+Push it into your repo:

 ```shell
 git tag v1.2.1 -m "Version 1.2.1"